a-folabi/GunHead/README.md

 # GunHead (Motion based FPS)
 <name is a work in progress>
 This is the first version of the game.
-It uses Opencv Haar cascades to track the users movement.
-That information is sent to unity to control the on screen player.
+It uses Opencv to track the users movement.
+That information is sent to Unity to control the on screen player.

 ## Description
 It is an acrade style game and the user plays as a crypt keeper who kills zombies.
 The object of the game is to kill as many zombies as you can to get the high score.